Nuix/CodingExercise/ReadMe.md

 # Solution to Investment Performance Web API

-The solution is writteen using .Net 6 and EF core in-memory database.
+The solution is written using .Net 6 and EF core in-memory database.
 The solution creates two endpoints to query investment data.
 1. **(GET) /api​/Invest​/userid** This returns the investment ID and Name of all the shares owned by the given user.

 2. **(GET) /api​/Invest​/userid/investmentId** This returns the specified investment details such as number of shares, current price, etc. of a specific investment of the given user.